Plenitude Arena

-Paris La Défense Arena is a multipurpose indoor arena in Nanterre, a western suburb of Paris, France.
+Plenitude Arena is a multipurpose indoor arena in Nanterre, a western suburb of Paris, France.
 Opened in October 2017, it was developed by the rugby union club Racing 92, and replaced Stade Olympique Yves-du-Manoir as their home.
 It is Europe's largest indoor arena.
-Its naming rights are held by Paris La Défense, the management company of the nearby La Défense business district.
+Its naming rights are held by Eni Plenitude, an Italian energy company.

 The venue offers three separate configurations.
 In its rugby configuration, it has a nominal seating capacity of 30,681.
 For concerts, the original capacity was 40,000, but it was upgraded to 45,000 in 2024.
 Finally, a movable stand allows it also to be used for a variety of indoor sports, at various capacities, with a capacity of as low as 5,000 being possible.
 The venue also includes 33000 m2 of office space, 300 student rooms, and shops, including a club shop, a brewery, and a gourmet restaurant.

 It hosted swimming and water polo events at the 2024 Summer Olympics and swimming at the 2024 Summer Paralympics.

+It will host the final phase of the 2031 FIBA Basketball World Cup.